fobabs/rust-journey/README.md

 This repository is a personal log of my progress in learning Rust.
 It includes:

 - Small practice exercises
-- Larger projects that showcase specific Rust features (Coming soon!)
+- Larger projects that showcase specific Rust features
 - Links to useful resources and tutorials

 ## Why Rust?